ePages-de/epages-devportal/_posts/2020/2020-09-10-there-is-no-need-to-use-comic-sans-ms.md

 ### Roboto

-The classic among the Google Fonts, Roboto by designer Christian Robertson, is largely geometrical and has a clear static look to it.
+The classic among the Google Fonts, [Roboto](https://fonts.google.com/specimen/Roboto){:target="_blank"} by designer Christian Robertson, is largely geometrical and has a clear static look to it.
 It has 12 different styles to emphasize.
 You can't go wrong with this font.

 ### Quicksand

-With its distinctive round terminals, Quicksand by Andrew Paglinawan is easily recognized.
+With its distinctive round terminals, [Quicksand](https://fonts.google.com/specimen/Quicksand){:target="_blank"} by Andrew Paglinawan is easily recognized.
 It is best used for display purposes.
 Quicksand looks modern and young but has a slightly playful character, so I would not recommend this font to professional corporations but rather for blogs or smaller, one-person businesses to emphasize on the personality behind the website.